Vis (island): Ancient history

 In the 1st century BC, the island was held by the Liburnians.
-Its importance in the region ended with the first Illyro-Roman war (229–219 BC).
-Having sided with Pompeus during the period of civil struggles in Rome, became an "oppidum civium Romanorum" in 47 BC.

 Under Venice

 Until 1797, the island was under the rule of the Republic of Venice.
 During this time large settlements developed along the coastline (Comisa (now Komiža) and Lissa (now Vis)).
 Administratively, the island of Lissa was for centuries bound to the island of Lesina, now named Hvar.
-The Venetian influence is still recognizable in architecture found on the island, and some vocabulary of the Croatian dialect spoken locally is Venetian in origin.
+The Venetian influence is still recognizable in architecture found on the island.
+The dialect of Croatian spoken on the island – called Cokavian – is recognized by the Croatian government as intangible cultural heritage and is notable for a large vocabulary of Venetian origin.

-19th century
+Long 19th century

 After the short-lived Napoleonic Kingdom of Italy, with Italian as the official language, the island was ruled by the Austrian Empire from 1814.
-It maintained its Italian name of Lissa.
-After the end of World War I, it was under Italian rule again in the period from 1918 to 1921, according to the provisions of the 1915 Treaty of London, before it was ceded to Kingdom of Yugoslavia as part of the 1920 Treaty of Rapallo.
+In official Austrian (Habsburg) administration, as with other places in Dalmatia up until 1909, it maintained its Italian name of Lissa, In the Austrian census of 1910, out of 10,107 inhabitants (10,041 citizens), 9,939 responded that their language was Croatian (98.9%), with just 92 declared to be Italian-speakers (0.9%).
+After the end of World War I, it was under Italian occupation in the period from 1918 to 1921, before it was ceded to Kingdom of Yugoslavia as part of the 1920 Treaty of Rapallo.

 The sea to the north of the island was the location of two battles: